MrBakieth/devconnect-next/README.md

 - All async actions (`fetchUsers`, `addUser`, `updateUser`) are handled via thunk functions.
 - Each thunk has `pending`, `fulfilled`, and `rejected` states managed globally with `.addMatcher()`.
-- User state is managed through `createSlice` reducers.
+- User state & project state are managed through `createSlice` reducers.

 ---